jooby-dev/jooby-docs/docs/analog/commands/uplink/HourMCEx.md

 # HourMCEx

-This command is extended version of [HourMC](./HourMC.md).
-Command could send up to 256 hours.
+This command is an extended version of [HourMC](./HourMC.md).
+Command could send up to 256 hours if transport support.
+To get this uplink need to set param [mqtt data send config](parameter-types.md#mqtt-data-send-config)

 ## Event